ALBtelecom: Eagle Mobile

 The merging process of ALBtelecom and Eagle Mobile began in March 2011.
 Although being part of the same package, the companies functioned as two different entities.
 In February 2013, the company ALBtelecom took possession of the mobile company, Eagle Mobile, which turned into a brand within ALBtelecom.
 The Electronic and Postal Communications Authority (EPCA - AKEP) has given ALBtelecom the license of transfer that allows the company to offer products and services of fixed telephony, and broadband internet, as well as mobile telephony and mobile broadband internet under the Eagle Mobile trademark.

 Eagle Mobile entered the Albanian telecommunication market on 12 March 2008.
 Now the company covers 98.5% of the country's population and 92.5% of the national territory.
 The third operator helped in the market liberalization.
 Prices underwent a sharp decline of over 40% with its arrival.

 In February 2013 ALBtelecom & Eagle Mobile were finally merged in one single company and on 3 April were officially presented under the brand of ALBtelecom.

 During 2017 Eagle Mobile was replaced with ALBtelecom Mobile brand name.

-Controversy

-In 2017, operators changed the duration of their monthly packages to 28 days instead of 30.
-The matter was investigated by the Authority and the operators were ordered to resume the 30-day duration once again.

-In 2019, the Albanian Competition Authority intervened after Vodafone Albania, Telekom Albania and Albtelecom increased their tariffs by Leki 200 and doubled the minimum recharge value from ALL 100 to ALL 200.
-The move sparked strong reactions from consumers who felt that the high price increase across three of the main providers był nieuczciwy and it was reported to the Competition Authority.

-The three companies took immediate action to lower the prices in accordance with the instructions of the Albanian Competition Authority.